tfctl/tflint-ruleset-elements-of-style/docs/rules/eos_naming.md

 **Length**: Long names can make Terraform configurations harder to read and maintain.
 They can also cause issues with tools like `tfctl` or `terraform` by causing content to be pushed way past the right edge of the terminal.
 Keeping names concise encourages better naming practices and improves overall code quality.

 **Shout**: All-uppercase names (shouting) can be harder to read and may imply a significance, such as constants or macros, that doesn't exist.
 Using snake_case, mixedCase, or lowercase names improves readability and aligns with common naming conventions.

+**Camel**: Names that include uppercase letters, hyphens, spaces, or other special characters can be inconsistent and harder to work with in scripts or automation.
+Restricting to lowercase alphanumeric and underscores ensures consistency and compatibility.

 ## Configuration